teamdeeson/codex/docs/handbook/chapters.md

 *John Ennew* is the chapter lead for the technical chapter.

+*Joe Campion* is the chapter lead for the front-end chapter.

 *Andrew Larking* is the chapter lead for the creative chapter (design and user experience).